 You may have to work overtime, on Sundays, and they may even ask you to visit clients at their homes.
 Your exact duties depend on the nature of your job, but in direct social work practice you will nearly always have to do something extraordinary for the clients.

 Many social workers are actually on a duty 24/7, for example nursing assistants who live on site with their clients (two weeks on, two weeks off).
 Whatever your duty will be, you should try to convince us that you are ready for that, and that you are willing to sacrifice something for your work.

-Sometimes you can find answers directly in the questions.
-If the recruiter asks if you are willing to make home visits, if you are prepared to work overtime, if you are ready to travel a lot, the right answer is that you are.
+Sometimes you can find good answer directly in the question.
+If we ask if you are willing to make home visits, if you are prepared to work overtime, if you are ready to travel a lot, the right answer is that you are.

-I am prepared to make home visits.
+I am ready to make home visits.
 I understand the importance of getting close to the client.
 I have experience with home visits from the past.
 What is more, I have a car, so I can definitely make home visits.

-Tell them that you are ready, that you are willing to do what they expect you to do.
-What is more, back it up with your experience with similar situations from the past.
+Tell them that you are ready, and back it up with your experience with similar situations.

 - When did you do something more than what was expected from you in job?